Samyuktha Hegde: Career

 In 2019, she made her debut in Tamil film through Comali opposite to Jayam Ravi and Kajal Agarwal.
 Her role as Nikitha, was praised by all the audiences, though her role was minimum in the film.
-She learned Tamil language for the fim and dubbed on her own.
+She learned Tamil language for the film and dubbed on her own.
 After that she packed more films in Tamil film industries.

+Media image

+In the Bangalore Times Most Desirable Women list, Hegde was placed 9th in 2017, 13th in 2018 and 21st in 2020.